Master of Science Leisure and Tourism Studies

 Recent insights and research in the field of change management, innovation, networks, co-creation, attractions, theme parks, and ‘eventful cities’ are the key ingredients of this master’s course.

-Imagineering as Strategic Design in Leisure and Tourism Organisations
+Imagineering as Strategic Design in Leisure Organisations

 Central themes of this master’s course include strategic management, value creation, and strategic design.
 You are introduced to the theoretical foundations of imagineering and their application in the creative industries.